andrewclelland/burned_area_product_analysis/README.md

 The burned area products (such as MCD64A1, FireCCI v5.1) are either stored in the GEE Data Catalog, GEE Community Catalog or locally as assets within GEE.
 Ensure you are registered on a project with GEE to be able to have access.

+The analysis is conducted on a monthly timescale

 If you would like access to the products stored as assets on my GEE account, please email me at andell84@bas.ac.uk for permission.